Numbers

 Impact (Violent) Crimes

 Impact or Violent crimes include crimes against persons (homicide, manslaughter, rape, robbery, aggravated assault) and crimes against property (burglary, auto theft, all larceny).
-Overall crime is still higher than the same time last year (+2%), but violent crime is down by 23%.
-Note that Calls for Service continue to grow.
+For the first ten weeks of 2025, total impact crime was down 31%.
+Property crimes numbers have finally come down, but these crimes continue to be a problem.
+These are all compared to same time last year (2024).

 Click here to access crime statistics or crime in your neighborhood.
 Communitycrimemap.com is another source of accurate information.